 The Morning Of

 I woke up around 9:30 am, which was perfect.
 Enough time for me to take a shower and get ready, but not a lot of time to think of all the possible outcomes that could go wrong with this procedure.
 When I woke up, I was dehydrated.
 I cheated a little and took a small sip of water.
 Oops.
 I quickly took a shower and changed into comfy clothes.
-Took a quick Instagram video of me doing push-ups since it’ll most likely be a while until I am able to do them again.
+Took a quick Instagram video of me doing push-ups since it’ll most likely be a while until I can do them again.
 (I can only do 12 push-ups, so sad.)

 During the car ride with my mom, I was extremely nervous.
 I told my mom that ever since putting my deposit down, I’ve been so wishy-washy about this whole procedure.
 One day, I’d wake up and want boobs.
-Next day, I’ll wake up and feel like I’m making a mistake.
+The next day, I’ll wake up and feel like I’m making a mistake.
 My mom said I get my indecisiveness from my dad lol.

 Before I knew it, we had arrived at the office.
 AHH.
 I was so excited to show my mom the facility and the plastic surgeon that I had decided to go with.
-My mom and I both went into this room where I changed into a robe, put my hair in a net, and wore these nets thing as shoes.
+My mom and I both went into this room where I changed into a robe, put my hair in a net, and wore these nets things as shoes.

 Moments later, I followed the nurse to the operating room.
 Before I entered the room, I told my mom to bring me back a Neapolitan milkshake from In-N-Out because I was starving.
-I laid down on the bed and the nurse was strapping me down (you know, just so I don’t fall and die lol jk).
+I laid down on the bed, and the nurse was strapping me down (you know so that I don’t fall and die lol jk).
 To the right of me was a big monitor showing a photo of my boobs (and my awkward spray tan that was fading lol) that was taken at my pre-op appointment.
 I looked at the ceiling and the lights, and I jokingly told the nurse “oh, this is like going to the dentist except for times 10.”

 BOOM.
 Pitch black.

-Next thing I know, I woke up.
+The next thing I know, I woke up.
 For some reason, I couldn’t open my eyes… Well, I didn’t try to open my eyes lol.
 I heard voices and started crying (not sure why lol).
 Then, I heard my sweet mother telling me that she got me a milkshake from In-N-Out but I was in no mood to eat or drink.
 From what I can make out (since my eyes were closed), I was in a wheelchair being pushed to my mom’s car.
 Vaguely remember getting in my mom’s car.
 I don’t remember the car ride home.